BZoennchen/supercollider-book/chapters/sounddesign/math/lti-filters.md

 ax.legend();
 ```

-We can change the scaling of our axis to display gain in decible and to reflect the exponential character of frequencies.
+We can change the scaling of our axis to display gain in decibels and to reflect the exponential character of frequencies.

 ```{code-cell} python3
 ---